mizu.js

 </select>

-Must be defined on an element that has a value property, such as <input>, <select> or <textarea>.
-For other elements, use :attribute directive instead.
+Must be used on elements with a value property, such as <input>, <select>, or <textarea>.
+For other elements, use the :attribute directive.

 Modifiers